nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/01 - IDE and Getting Started.md

 If you'd like more of a history, head over here: https://archive.org/details/programsforelect00wilk or https://en.wikipedia.org/wiki/Assembly_language. we still use some Assembly in all software but it's small these days compared to what we're about to do.
 I hope y'all are ready to glimpse history and do some writing with it.

 So let's take a tour.
 # <a id="assignments"></a>Assignments
 It's week 2 so we're beginning assignments.
 The first assignment is that of simply reading.
 We will be reading the first 2 chapters of Racing the Beam as well as Chapter 1 of your main textbook.

+You might ask, "WHY?1?
+GOD I HATE READING."
+And you've answered your own question.
+STEM students tend to eschew reading while those in the humanities try to carry humanity's knowledge forward with fewer and fewer resources.
+This is a course that is applied history.
+It contains a lot of ways of thinking that do not exist anymore.
+It contains a lot of ways of designing that do not exist anymore.
+As a result, we have to read about them to glimpse at those things.

-I've asked for, "500 words" but this is just a number.
-What am I actually looking for?
+Now,. i've asked for, "500 words" but this is just a number.
+If you write to the number, it's a pointless exercise. i'm asking you to learn, not asking you to scratch 500 words for fun.
+Bbut still, you all are trained to think in terms of doing *exactly* what I ask.
+So in that vein, what am I actually looking for?

 Well, this first assignment has you reading *Racing the Beam* about Stella (the Atari 2600's development codename) and Combat.
 It's about 42 pages and should take anyone around 30 minutes or so.